ebu/pi-list/docs/time_tests.md

 ```

 It is necessary to define the path where the pcap files are, without it the tests will not run.

+The test results will be written on a file named duration_time_tests.txt located in the directory assigned by the env variable 'EBU_LIST_PCAPS'.